-Studies done in laboratory and in animals suggest S. glabra can improve platelet count after chemotherapy, but this has not been studied in humans.
+Studies done in the lab and in animals suggest S. glabra can improve platelet count after chemotherapy, but this has not been studied in humans.

-As used in traditional Chinese medicine.
-Clinical studies have not been conducted in humans.
+Although S. glabra has been used in traditional Chinese medicine for this purpose, clinical studies have not been conducted in humans.

 Sarcandra glabra, an herb native to Southeast Asia, has been used in traditional Chinese medicine for the treatment of bruises, bone fractures, arthritis, nausea, internal pain, and cough (1).
 Some constituents are reported to have hepatoprotective (2) and cytotoxic (3) properties.